BrakInBadjas/-POCSz/userstories.md

 As a system administrator I want no users to be able to copy or see the authorized UID of a RFID-tag

+As a team manager I want to see who opened which door at what time

+As a team manager I want to see who is authorized to open a specific door

+As a team manager I want to see how many cards are authorized at any given time

+As a system administrator I want to authorize keys of visitors

+As a visitor I want to have access to the common areas during visitor hours
+  Test being able to enter the common area (pass)
+  Test not being able to enter the common area (fail)

+As a client I want to (temporarily) authorize specific cards which belong to my family members

+As a team manager I want to be able to control the authorization of all cards and doors belongs to my team

+As a system administrator I want to open all the doors at any time in case of an emergency

+As a system administrator I want to revoke all access to a door